PDas8317/projectWeatherApp/README.md

-# React + Vite
+# weather app

-This is a project made using React.
+This is a REACT based project